omkarbm03/GitMatched/README.md

 ├── app.js # Express app setup

+> ✅ Ready for horizontal scaling and microservice expansion.

 ---

-- Ready for horizontal scaling and microservice expansion
+## 📌 Coming Soon

+- 💬 Real-time chat (WebSocket-based)
+- 🔄 CI/CD pipeline
+- ☁️ Backend containerization and deployment on **AWS**

 ---

-## 📌 coming soon

-Real-time chat (WebSocket-based) in development
-CI/CD pipeline
-Backend containerized and deployment on **AWS**

----

 ## 💡 Inspiration

-Built as a developer-first platform to solve the problem of finding project collaborators, especially during hackathons and open-source events.
+GitMatched was built as a developer-first platform to solve a common problem:
+**Finding the right collaborators for projects, hackathons, and open-source work.**
+It’s designed to help developers discover like-minded builders based on skills, goals, and interests.

 ---

-Feel free to clone, explore, and contribute!
+Feel free to clone, explore, and contribute! 🚀